Defense Budget Cuts and Non-Traditional Threats to US Strategy: An Update

 - At the same time, US dependence on the security and stability of the global economy will continue to grow indefinitely in the future.
 Talk of any form of “independence,” including freedom from energy imports, is a dangerous myth.
 The US cannot maintain and grow its economy without strong military forces and effective diplomatic and aid efforts.

 - US military and national security spending already places a far lower burden on the US economy than during the peaceful periods of the Cold War, and existing spending plans will lower that burden in the future.
 National security spending is now averaging between 4% and 5% of the GDP in spite of the fact the US is fighting two wars versus 6-7% during the Cold War.

 - No amount of feasible cuts in US national security spending can have more than a token impact on the US deficit and debt problems.

 - The most serious single threat the US faces to its national security comes from the non-traditional threat of entitlements spending, but this federal spending is driven by far more serious problems that cannot be addressed simply by altering federal spending.
-These are driven threats that extend beyond government spending:

 - An aging population that does not save or assume responsibility for retirement.

 - Unaffordable rises in the burden medical care puts on the economy which cannot be dealt with by cutting back the level of government spending without addressing the entire problem.